Our job is to focus on business. Customers will come if we do our jobs really well.

 Off page SEO depends on:

 - Backlinks – The more, the merrier.
 However, the reputation and trustworthiness of the sites that send you backlinks matters a huge deal.
 How relevant is the backlink to the context of your website is another key factor.
 Backlinks must contain keywords that you’re trying to rank for.
 A free tool like OpenSiteExplorer offers you a clear picture of how many backlinks your site has, where they come from, how important they are, popular webpages and more.
 Approach high authority sites in your domain and check if they’ll allow you to publish guest posts on their site.
 The backlinks you earn from guest posting still count, in spite of all the debate over Google’s stance on it.
+Anchor text still matters as well.
+If you link to a website page with a keyword like “wrongful death attorneys” as the clickable anchor text, that can help influence your Google rankings.

 - Site Authority – The quality and reputation of the people and websites that link back to your site determine the authority your own site will develop.
 Backlinks from heavyweight sites the New York Times or the Wall Street Journal mean your site carries valuable information and would be useful to a prospective user.
 These obviously carry more weight than backlinks from personal blogs of average Joes.